MarkEWaite/jenkins-bugs/README.md

-# Public repository for Jenkins bug verification.
+# Jenkins bug verification public repository

 Many of the bug reports on the Jenkins git plugin and the Jenkins git client plugin need a repository which contains specific configurations to